lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

 flat  or column ( or stars as observed in AuxTel or ComCam), that  will  leave signal in the first lines of the following exposure.
 We have the following signature of the effect :
-- in all ITL CCD , except in R01_S10 for which the effect is much more significant and that will be addressed later in this section , the first CCD line of the following exposure is ~ saturated and signal is also present in the 2nd line read of the CCD.
+- in all ITL CCD except in R01_S10 for which the effect is much more significant and that will be addressed later in this section:

+    the first CCD line of the following exposure is ~ saturated and signal is also present in the 2nd line read of the CCD.
-- in e2v the effect is slightly amplifier dependent , still  in most of the device a saturation is observed in the first xx CCD line read of the following exposure, and a significant signal is visible up to 40th line.
+- in e2v CCD :
+    the effect is slightly amplifier dependent , still  in most of the device a saturation is observed in the first xx CCD line read of the following exposure, and a
+    significant signal is visible up to 40th line.

 These left over electrons are not associated to what we usually